hyamamoto/is_client.dart/README.md

 ### Compile-time dead code elimination

-By default, the values from is_client package are generated runtime.
+By default, values from is_client package are generated runtime.
 They are not treated as the compile-time constants.
 Meaning, the code block isolated by if statements WILL NOT be subjected to the dead code elination feature of "dart2js".